bozy15/ms2-whacka-mole/README.md

 **Sprites**

 - The game uses two mole Sprites.
 The first sprite is an innocent looking mole that appears from within the hole and the second sprite is used for when the user hits the mole to the give effect the mole has be bonked.

+- A sprite of a mole hole was edited with [pixlr](https://pixlr.com/x/) and was used to overlay the mole sprite to assist in the appearance of the mole descending underground.

 **Audio files**